Yorunokyujitsu/FPSLocker/README.md

 Adding support for custom display refresh rate required changing how game configs are written, so you are advised to redownload all FPSLocker Warehouse configs if you want them to properly support custom refresh rates.

-Refresh rates set up with SaltyNX help are not perfect, they are usually off by max 0.01‰.
-Only 45 Hz seems to be so close that offset is below 0.0002‰.
-It's not possible with current method to set them more precisely.

 I am not taking any responsibility for damages occuring from changing refresh rate.
 Each time you will go to `Display settings`, you will be welcomed by prompt with warning that you - user - are taking full responsibility.
 You must choose `Accept` to go further.

-For now Xenoblade Chronicles 3 is the only game where crash occurs randomly when you put Switch to dock with changed display refresh rate.
-This is still under investigation.

-Erista units for some reason cannot go back from high pixel clock divider to standard value 1 so we can set back properly 60 Hz without turning off display.
-SaltyNX has workaround that uses higher divider to reapply 60 Hz.

 # Thanks
 Thanks to ~WerWolv for creating Tesla environment, and ~cucholix + ~Monked for tests.